mehakaijaz/mehakaijaz/README.md

 ### Glad to see you here!
-I am a Django and Python Developer who is exploring Machine learning: while facilitating the world with User Experience with my Design Thinking Skills 😉
+I am a Django and Python Developer who is exploring Docker and Vue.js : while facilitating the world with User Experience with my Design Thinking Skills 😉

 <br/>

 ## Rapidfire
-<table><tr><td valign="top" width="50%">

 - 🔭 I’m currently working on a project based on DRF and Django Celery.